nonomino/nonomino/funspace/learning/explore/geo.md

 + EPSG:3857 is Used by GoogleMaps and OSM.
 + Coral: ANIMALIA.
 Cnidaria(Polyp + Medusa).
 + Atoll: Loopy coral roof.
-+ Cay: a flat island on a coral reef.
++ Cay: a flat, sandy island on a coral reef.